 Although you can set up a guardianship without a lawyer, having a lawyer can simplify the process and help you avoid mistakes.

-After you file a petition for guardianship, the court schedules a hearing.
+After you file the forms, the court will schedule a hearing.
 In order for the court to go ahead with a voluntary guardianship, the court must be sure that you understand the aspects and limits of guardianship and how to revoke it.

 The powers a guardian may hold are the same in both forms of guardianship.
 In a voluntary guardianship, an individual requests a guardian to assist them in the management of their personal and/or financial affairs.
 The person under guardianship must be able to understand the nature, extent, and consequences of a guardianship and the procedure for ending it.